ls1intum/Artemis/README.md

 ### Server setup

 Setting up Artemis in your development environment or a demo production environment is really easy following the instructions on https://docs.artemis.cit.tum.de/dev/setup.
-When you want to support programming exercises, we recommend to use the modules for [Integrated Code Lifecycle](https://docs.artemis.cit.tum.de/dev/setup/#integrated-code-lifecycle-setup).
+When you want to support programming exercises, we recommend using the [Integrated Code Lifecycle](https://docs.artemis.cit.tum.de/dev/setup/#integrated-code-lifecycle-setup).

 Artemis can also be set up in conjunction with external tools for version control and continuous integration:
 1. [GitLab and Jenkins](https://docs.artemis.cit.tum.de/dev/setup/#jenkins-and-gitlab-setup)